Handheld game console: Game Park 32

-The original GP32 was released in 2001 by the South Korean company Game Park a few months after the launch of the Game Boy Advance.
+The original GP32 was released on November 23, 2001 by the South Korean company Game Park a few months after the launch of the Game Boy Advance.
 It featured a 32-bit CPU, 133 MHz processor, MP3 and Divx player, and e-book reader.
 SmartMedia cards were used for storage, and could hold up to 128mb of anything downloaded through a USB cable from a PC.
 The GP32 was redesigned in 2003.
 A front-lit screen was added and the new version was called GP32 FLU (Front Light Unit).
 In summer 2004, another redesign, the GP32 BLU, was made, and added a backlit screen.
-This version of the handheld was planned for release outside South Korea; in Europe, and it was released for example in Spain (VirginPlay was the distributor).
+This version of the handheld was planned for release outside South Korea; in Europe, it was released for example in Spain (VirginPlay was the distributor).
 While not a commercial success on the same level as mainstream handhelds (only 30,000 units were sold), it ended up being used mainly as a platform for user-made applications and emulators of other systems, being popular with developers and more technically adept users.